internetofsteve/kubey-infra/README.md

 #### Cert-Manager
 [Cert Manager](https://github.com/jetstack/cert-manager) is used to automatically issue HTTPS certs (powered by [Lets Encrypt](https://letsencrypt.org/)) for our services.

 ## CI
 This project also contains Kubernetes templates that enable CI to perform deployments

-### docker-compose

-Used for local development of individual apps including APIs and UIs that make up our demo project.